• Skip to primary navigation

 Notes

-Store the wrapped rolls in the fridge for up to 4 days or in the freezer for up to 3 months.
+Storage: Store the rolls in an airtight container or bag in the fridge for up to 4 days or in the freezer for up to 3 months.
+Make sure to reheat them before serving to make them super soft and gooey again.

 Tried this recipe?Let us know how it was!